-Columbo is an American crime fiction TV series, starring actor Peter Falk as Lieutenant Columbo.
+Columbo is an American crime fiction TV series starring actor Peter Falk as Lieutenant Columbo.
 He is a homicide detective with the Los Angeles Police Department.
-The Columbo TV series helped make a different type of detective story format become popular.
+The Columbo TV series helped popularize a different type of detective story format.

 The Main Character: Columbo

-The detective character first appeared in a 1960 episode of the television series The Chevy Mystery Show.
-This was adapted into a stage play, and a TV movie based on the play was broadcast, in 1968, as the pilot for a series.
+The detective character first appeared in a 1960 episode of The Chevy Mystery Show.
+This was adapted into a stage play, and a TV movie based on the play was broadcast in 1968 as the pilot for a series.
 The Columbo TV series began with a Sunday presentation of the “NBC Mystery Movie” rotation, which included McCloud, McMillan & Wife, and other whodunits.

-The character Columbo is a scruffy-looking cop who is often underestimated by his fellow officers and the murderer.
-Despite his appearance and superficial absentmindedness, he solves all of his cases and manages to come up with the evidence needed to get an indictment, thanks to his eye for detail and the meticulous and committed approach he brings to his work.
+The character Columbo is a scruffy-looking cop who his fellow officers and the murderer often underestimate.
+Despite his appearance and superficial absentmindedness, he solves all of his cases.
+He comes up with the evidence needed to get an indictment, thanks to his eye for detail and the meticulous and committed approach he brings to his work.

-As a truly great detective, he was a master at observing and evaluating a crime scene.
+As a great detective, he was a master at observing and evaluating a crime scene.
 He noticed important details and evidence that most other officers overlooked.
 Also, he was an expert at interviewing witnesses.
 He knew the right questions to ask and how to expertly extract the information he needed.

-The character often rubbed his forehead, scratched his face, and ran his hands through his hair as if he was stressed, but it was all part of his approach.
+The character often rubbed his forehead, scratched his face, and ran his hands through his hair as if stressed, but it was all part of his approach.
 His quirkiness managed to disarm most suspects.
-They often thought that there is no way this guy could figure out who did it.
+They often thought there was no way this guy could figure out who did it.

 But then he starts asking questions.
 The right questions.
 And then the suspects start to squirm.
 He made the phrase “Just one more thing” popular.
-The character usually caught the subject off-guard by asking one final, difficult-to-answer question that ends up exposing the criminal in some way.
+The character usually caught the subject off-guard by asking one final, difficult-to-answer question that ends up exposing the criminal somehow.